polterguy/phosphorusfive-dox/chapter-10.md

 /*
  * This creates a "user control" Active Event,
- * which can take a [page] argument, that transforms
+ * that can take a [page] argument, that transforms
  * an existing [p5.page] object, into a "user control".
  */
 create-event:sys42.examples.dox.create-control-from-page